mollygibson/fmg_tools/README.md

 fmg_tools
 =========

-This is a set of scripts for use in analyzing functional metagenomic selections.
+This is a set of scripts for use in analyzing functional metagenomic selections by the Dantas Lab.

+* annotate_functional_selections.py
+*